chutrunganh/Blockchain-and-Applications-IT4527E/Lab_03/README.md

+# Lab 3: Selling and buying the ERC20 token

+**The original and more readable Markdown version of this report can be found at the following link: https://github.com/chutrunganh/Blockchain-and-Applications-IT4527E/tree/master/Lab_03**

 # 1. What we will do in this lab

 Recall from the previous lab (Lab 02), we have created a simple ERC20 token contract with some sell constraints as follows: